Let's Be Cops: Plot

 Fed up with being in danger, Justin accuses Ryan of filling his own lack of purpose with fake police work, while Ryan criticizes Justin for his cowardice and his inability to stand up for himself, and they part ways.
 Ryan brings his evidence against Mossi to Segars, who introduces the head of the organized crime unit, Detective Brolin — Mossi's partner.

 Recognizing each other, Brolin threatens Ryan, while a newly assertive Justin pitches his game again in uniform.
-One of Brolin's officers arrives to kill him, inadvertently helping sell the pitch, and Justin escapes but Ryan is abducted by Mossi’s men.
+One of Brolin's officers arrives to kill him, inadvertently helping sell the pitch, and Justin escapes but Ryan is abducted by Mossi's men.

 Justin calls Segars for help and admits everything, before confessing to Josie that he is not a real cop and entering the tunnel alone.
-A captive Ryan pits Mossi and Brolin against each other, prompting Mossi to kill the detective.
-Justin attempts to save his friend, but is overpowered.
+A captive Ryan pits Mossi and Brolin against each other, prompting Mossi to kill Brolin.
+Justin attempts to save Ryan, but is overpowered.
 Segars arrives and a gunfight ensues, with Ryan and Justin arming themselves with the stolen SWAT equipment.
 Cornered by Mossi, they are saved by Segars, who shoots Mossi in the neck and lets the friends go free.

 With his newfound confidence, Justin becomes a successful game developer, while a motivated Ryan graduates from the police academy as a full-fledged LAPD officer.
 Justin apologizes to Josie, and they rekindle their relationship.
 Ryan arrives with Pupa, his new informant, and drags Justin on a high-speed chase.